I’ve only recently realized the power of content design.

 The solution is simple, and we don’t even need to remove any of the copy.
 Take a look at our idea:

 As you can see, all we’ve done is split the copy into sections.
-Each section has a heading or subheading, which vastly improves readability and immediately lets shoppers know where the information they’re looking for is located.
+Each section has a heading or subheading, which vastly improves readability and immediately lets shoppers know where relevant content can be found.

 Some of you are more design-obsessed and want to use more design to optimize conversion rates.
 I get it.
 Here is a way more visual example that still doesn’t take the focus away from the product story.
-Screenshot from Smartwool (not a client):
+Screenshot from SmartWool.com: